We Need Your Support!

-In essence, it’s not uncommon for tourists to completely neglect its existence.
-As such, it’s a location that is almost always peaceful even during the busy months of summer.
+It’s not uncommon for tourists to completely neglect its existence.
+As such, it’s a location that is almost always peaceful even during the busy summer months.

-Sounion National park is located not too far away from the center of Sounio right next to the village of Agios Konstantinos.
+Sounion National Park is not too far from the center of Sounio, right next to the village of Agios Konstantinos.

-The lush park is full of pine forests and caves but there are no shops or eateries nearby so, if you visit, make sure to bring everything you need with you.
+The lush park is full of pine forests and caves, but there are no shops or eateries nearby, so if you visit, bring everything you need.

 Go for a dip at the beach